Administrative hearings must be requested within 30 days or suspension is automatic. We file immediately and fight both cases. Keep driving—call now.

 Those roadside tests where they make you walk a line or follow a pen with your eyes?
 They’re designed for failure.
 Bad weather, uneven pavement, medical conditions, nervousness—all of these can make you “fail” when you’re completely sober.
 We show the jury what really happened.

 That machine at the jail isn’t perfect.
 When was it last calibrated?
 Was the officer certified to use it?
 Did they follow the 20-minute observation period?
 Did you have acid reflux that could affect the reading?
 One technical violation can exclude the test results entirely.
+See our breakdown of common breathalyzer errors in Georgia DUI cases.

 Some officers are good at their jobs.
 Others have a history of mistakes, complaints, or credibility issues.
 We know the officers in Coweta County, and we know which ones have problems that help your case.

 Sometimes the best result isn’t a trial—it’s getting the charge reduced to reckless driving or another lesser offense that doesn’t carry the same consequences.
 But prosecutors don’t hand out deals from the goodness of their hearts.
 They do it when they know their case has problems.
+Learn about strategies for beating a first DUI charge in Georgia.

 Georgia’s DUI laws cover more than alcohol.
 You can be charged with DUI for: